Why a GIS Degree?

 Most GIS graduates will end up with this career title.
 It requires more than simple knowledge of the technology and its theories and practices though.
 The typical profile of a GIS Technician is that:

-• Statistics: In certain roles, the GIS technician will need to have a basic grasp of statistics, how to work out averages and interpret bell curves.
-Raw data will need a lot of calculations, especially for things like crime statistics and rates of illness and unemployment
+- Statistics: In certain roles, the GIS technician will need to have a basic grasp of statistics, how to work out averages and interpret bell curves.
+Raw data will need a lot of calculations, especially for things like crime statistics and rates of illness and unemployment.

-• Enjoys working with maps.
-This goes without saying, but somebody with a mind for mapping and geography will find it easier than somebody whose spatial awareness is a little more limited.
-The ability to think of a geographic area as a historical record, an environmental record or a data set in itself is something that can be taught but it helps if you already have the mindset
+- Enjoys working with maps: This goes without saying, but somebody with a mind for mapping and geography will find it easier than somebody whose spatial awareness is a little more limited.
+The ability to think of a geographic area as a historical record, an environmental record or a data set in itself is something that can be taught but it helps if you already have the mindset.

-• Analytical skills: This will be essential to most graduate level roles but with GIS it is one of the core skills.
-There is a lot of raw data to manipulate and interpret; the ability to not only present and display the data, but also to interpret it and make recommendations is one of the most valuable in a GIS role
+- Analytical skills: This will be essential to most graduate level roles but with GIS it is one of the core skills.
+There is a lot of raw data to manipulate and interpret; the ability to not only present and display the data, but also to interpret it and make recommendations is one of the most valuable in a GIS role.

-• Consequently, communication skills are also vital, both written and oral.
+- Communication skills: Also vital, both written and oral.
 The map will rarely be the end product of a GIS Technician's work.
 He or she will often be expected to produce reports for decision makers, or to train others on how to use the technology and interpret the data.

-• Programming: Not an essential skill unless you want to go down the route of developer, but often having experience in this area can be helpful to manipulating and examining data.
+- Programming: Not an essential skill unless you want to go down the route of developer, but often having experience in this area can be helpful to manipulating and examining data.
 It is an advantage rather than an essential.